TravisBoltz/TravisBoltz/README.md

  🔭I'm a passionate developer and junior data analyst with a knack for building web applications and deriving insights from data.

  🌱Currently, I'm honing my skills in Next.js for frontend development and diving deep into using Firebase for the backend task.
-I am confident that utilizing these tools will greatly bolster my proficiency in web development and enable me to effectively manage real-time databases.
+I am confident that utilizing these tools will greatly bolster my proficiency in web development and enable me to manage real-time databases effectively.

 💬 Feel free to ask me about my ongoing projects, my experience with the tech stacks I'm familiar with in my readme, or anything [here](https://github.com/TravisBoltz/TravisBoltz/issues)**